-For instance, if you do not find your device or No renderer option then make sure that your device and Chromecast device are connected with the same network or not.
+For instance, if you do not find your device or the No renderer option then make sure that your device and Chromecast device are connected to the same network or not.
 It is very necessary to connect them with the same network.

 3. Casting VLC from Android with Chromecast

-As VLC media player uses a lot of energy it is better suggested not to cast android with Chromecast.
-But if you have a better pick up then here are the steps to do that.
+As VLC media player uses a lot of energy it is better suggested not to cast Android with Chromecast.
+But if you have a better pick then here are the steps to do that.

 How does it work?

-Step 1: The very first step is to install the Chromecast application in your Android and connect it with Chromecast TV.
+Step 1: The very first step is to install the Chromecast application on your Android and connect it to Chromecast TV.

 Step 2: Open the VLC application and select the video that you want to share.